Gorilla (song): Commercial performance

 In the week ending of August 25, 2013, after the performance on the VMAs, the song was downloaded 20,000 times, a jump of 1,003% from the previous week when it sold 2,000 copies.
 In the following week, the song debuted at number 60 on the US Billboard Hot 100, selling 55,000 to 60,000 copies, as most of the songs performed at the show were still earning from the performances, including "Gorilla".
 The song eventually peaked at number 22 on the Billboard Hot 100.
 On the Mainstream Top 40 chart, the single debuted at number 30 and reached its peak at number 11.
 The song ended two top 10 streaks, one on the Billboard Hot 100 and the other at the Pop Songs chart and it was certified platinum by the Recording Industry Association of America (RIAA).
 "Gorilla" reached the high position of 23, on November 2, 2013, on the Canadian Hot 100 chart.
-The song has been certified Gold by Music Canada (MC), denoting digital downloads of 40,000 copies in Canada.
+The song has been certified platinum by Music Canada (MC).

 In the United Kingdom, it debuted at number 97 on the Singles Chart.
 On the week of November 23, 2013 the song peaked at number 62, becoming his first single in the country to miss the Top 40.
 It also made appearances in the Republic of Ireland debuting and peaking at number 53.
 Its highest chart position in European countries was in Netherlands, where it reached a peak of 31.
 The track was able to chart in the Belgium region, on their respective Tipparade, Ultratip Flanders reaching the peak of 11 and in the Ultratip Wallonia sitting at number 9.
 After its release as a single, "Gorilla" entered the Australian Singles Chart at number 68 and peaked at number 41 on September 29, 2013.
 It was certified gold by the Australian Recording Industry Association (ARIA).